coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

   <div class="medium">
     <img src="{{ site.url }}/assets/images/posts/2017-03/planet-2.png" alt="Liskov Subsitution Principle">
   </div>
-  <figcaption>Correct Inheritence Order following LSP </figcaption>
+  <figcaption>Correct Inheritance Order following LSP </figcaption>
 </figure>

-Here, Pluto inherited the planet but added the clearedNeigbourhood method which distingishes a dwarf and regular planet.
+Here, Pluto inherited the planet but added the notClearedNeigbourhood method which distinguishes a dwarf and regular planet.

 * If LSP is not maintained, class hierarchies would be a mess, and if a subclass instance was passed as parameter to methods, strange behavior might occur.
 * If LSP is not maintained, unit tests for the base classes would never succeed for the subclass.